 The CCWG-Accountability provides the following clarification (emphasis added), as well as a definition of stakeholders:

 The CCWG-Accountability is expected to deliver proposals that would enhance ICANN’s accountability towards all stakeholders.

+Who are those stakeholders ?
+More importantly how and with which means such accountability towards so-called all stakeholders is accomplished / ensured?

-The term stakeholder should be considered for the CCWG-Accountability in its wider acceptance, for instance by relying on the definition provided by the European Framework for Quality Management (EFQM): a person, group or organization that has a direct or indirect stake or interest in the organization because it can either affect the organization or be affected by it.
-This includes but is not limited to all ICANN SOs and ACs.
+The term stakeholder should be considered for the CCWG-Accountability in its wider acceptance, e.g. a person, group or organization entitiy,institution,party that has a direct or indirect stake or interest in the organization( which organization ?ICANN or else ?) because it can either affect the organization( which organization ?ICANN or else ?) or be affected by it( by what) .
+This includes but is not limited to all existing ICANN SOs and ACs.

-The view of the group is that this definition is useful, and can be further clarified by illustrating which stakeholders can affect ICANN or be affected by ICANN, either directly or indirectly.
-These definitions may be referenced at further stages to clarify which parties may have standing ground to certain accountability mechanisms, should participate to certain groups to provide appropriate checks and , or assess the level of independence of certain existing or contemplated mechanisms.
+The view of the group is that , in the absence of any other definition, this definition could be useful, at this stage of the work and needs to be further clarified by illustrating which stakeholders can affect existing ICANN or its future form/ structure of ICANN be affected by existing ICANN or its future form / structure of ICANN, either directly or indirectly.
+These definitions may be referenced at further stages to clarify which parties ( existing andfuture ) could/ would / might have standing ground ( what do we mean by standing ground to certain ( what are those accountabilities referenced as certin accountabilities) accountability mechanisms, should participate at /in certain( what are those groups referred to as certain groups ) groups to provide appropriate checks ( what do we mean by appropriate checks and who decides what is appropriate and what is not appropriate and how .
+It is necessary to refer to those elements to be checked or at least raise the flag that those checks would be further described) and balances ( balances to what ? the vague term taken from NetMundial does not help at all , or assess the level of independence of certain existing or contemplated mechanisms.( These need to be cross referenced and if yet to be defined needs to be flagged)

-Affected parties
+Affected parties( we have to clear of the use of the term party ) What it covers ,whose are covered by that term?

 Affected parties are individuals or entities upon which the decisions made by ICANN have an impact.